From Hype to Collapse: Investigating Rug Pull Scams on Solana: Abstract

 \section{Abstract}

-Solana has experienced rapid growth due to its high performance and low transaction costs, but the extremely low barrier to token issuance has also led to widespread Rug Pulls.
-Unlike Ethereum-based Rug Pulls that rely on malicious smart contracts, the unified SPL Token program on Solana shifts fraudulent behaviors toward on-chain operations such as market manipulation.
-However, existing research has not yet conducted a systematic analysis of these specific Rug Pull patterns on Solana.
-In this paper, we present a comprehensive empirical study of Rug Pulls on Solana.
-Based on 68 real-world incident reports, we construct and release a manually labeled dataset containing 117 confirmed Rug Pull tokens and characterize the workflow of Rug Pulls on Solana.
-Building on this analysis, we propose SolRugDetector, a detection system that identifies fraudulent tokens solely using on-chain transaction and state data.
-Experimental results show that SolRugDetector outperforms existing tools on the labeled dataset.
-We further conduct a large-scale measurement on 100,063 tokens newly issued in the first half of 2025 and identify 76,469 Rug Pull tokens.
-After validating the in-the-wild detection results, we release this dataset and analyze the Rug Pull ecosystem on Solana.
-Our analysis reveals that Rug Pulls on Solana exhibit extremely short lifecycles, strong price-driven dynamics, severe economic losses, and highly organized group behaviors.
-These findings provide insights into the Solana Rug Pull landscape and support the development of effective on-chain defense mechanisms.
+Solana has experienced rapid growth due to its high performance and low transaction costs, but the extremely low barrier to token issuance has also enabled widespread Rug Pulls.
+Unlike Ethereum-based Rug Pulls, which often rely on malicious smart-contract logic, Solana's unified SPL Token program shifts fraudulent execution toward on-chain behavioral manipulation.
+However, existing research has not systematically examined these Solana-specific Rug Pull patterns, and no public Solana Rug Pull dataset is available for empirical research.
+To bridge this gap, we present a large-scale measurement study of Rug Pulls on Solana.
+We manually verify 68 community-reported incidents and curate a benchmark of 117 confirmed Rug Pull tokens, from which we distill three representative on-chain behavioral patterns: Freeze Authority Abuse, Liquidity Withdrawal, and Pump-and-Dump.
+Guided by these patterns, we design a behavior-guided candidate identification and human-validation pipeline.
+We apply this pipeline to 100,063 tokens newly issued on Orca, Raydium, and Meteora during the first half of 2025, identifying 76,469 Rug Pull tokens.
+A random manual audit of 382 samples estimates a labeling false-positive rate of 0.26\%, supporting the reliability of the dataset.
+We release the resulting dataset and use it to characterize the Solana Rug Pull ecosystem.
+Our analysis shows that Rug Pulls on Solana exhibit extremely short lifecycles, strong price-driven dynamics, severe economic losses, and highly organized group behaviors.
+These findings provide new insights into the Solana Rug Pull landscape and support the development of effective on-chain defense mechanisms.